balderdashy/sails-docs/reference/blueprint-api/Remove.md

 ### Notes

 > + If you'd like to spend some more time with Dolly, a more detailed walkthrough for the example above is available [here](https://gist.github.com/mikermcneil/e5a20b03be5aa4e0459b).
-> + This action is for dealing with _plural_ ("collection") associations.
+> + This action is for dealing with _plural_ ("collection") attributes.
 If you want to set or unset a _singular_ ("model") attribute, just use [update](http://sailsjs.com/documentation/reference/blueprint-api/update) and set the foreign key to the id of the new foreign record (or `null` to clear the association).
 > + If you want to completely _replace_ the set of records in the collection with another set, use the [replace](http://sailsjs.com/documentation/reference/blueprint-api/replace) blueprint.

 <docmeta name="displayName" value="remove from">